 What to Think About When Getting Pregnant After 35

 For all the benefits–for both you and your children–that come with becoming pregnant after the age of 35, there are some risks that you should be aware of as well.
-Any risks related to pregnancy and childbirth will vary considerably from person to person, so it’s important to talk over all of your concerns with your OBGYN.
+Any risks related to pregnancy and childbirth will vary considerably from person to person, so it’s important to talk over all of your concerns with your OBGYN or Midwife.
 The vast majority of risks can be minimized with the right planning.

 Pregnancy After 35 Risk Factors